Girish-03/Girish/README.md

 ## Project 1: Deep Semantic Manipulation of Facial Videos
 [![arXiv Preprint](https://img.shields.io/badge/arXiv-Preprint-red?logo=arxiv)](https://arxiv.org/abs/2111.07902)
   * Created and processed data for 3 different subjects using videos from YouTube and self-shot videos.
-  * Developed capability of generating and visualising expressions on 3D faces, using deep learning.
+  * Developed a **novel capability** of generating and visualising expressions on 3D faces, using deep learning, by creating a robust mapping between valence-arousal space of human emotions and expression parameters of a 3D face model.
   * Rendered components of a 3D face to generate facial videos with highest level of realism.
   * Used this novel functionality of generating expressions to modify real facial expressions in a video.
   * Developed a user friendly and intuitive GUI to enable this facial video editing.
   * Undertook a wide set of experiments and user studies to validate the results.
-  * **Currently the work is under progress for publication into a Research Journal or Conference.**
+  * **This work is to be submitted for the 29th IEEE International Conference on Image Processing (IEEE ICIP- 2022).**
 <p float="left">
   <img src="./Gifs/orbit1_combinedGIF.gif" width="400" height="300" />
   <img src="./Gifs/orbit3_combinedGIF.gif" width="400" height="300" />